LifeEternal/withdynamic/README.md

 <preference name="AndroidLaunchMode" value="singleTask" />
 ```

-To get callback for new app installs on iOS your dynamic link MUST have an [app preview page](https://firebase.google.com/docs/dynamic-links/link-previews), which is by default.
+Firebase Dynamic Links SDK has an [unresolved bug](https://github.com/firebase/firebase-ios-sdk/issues/233) related to parsing `deepLink` for new app installs.
+In order to get it work your dynamic link MUST have an [app preview page](https://firebase.google.com/docs/dynamic-links/link-previews), which by default.

 ## Methods